T.A.T.u.: 2012–2021: Aftermath with Volkova and Katina arguments

 On 6 April 2014, the music video to "Love in Every Moment" was released to the Cornetto Ru page on YouTube, in which Katina and Volkova filmed their scenes apart.
 Towards the end of the video, Volkova is shown interacting with a body double of Katina, with the latter's face obscured.
 The song is part of the "A Sight of Cupid" project which contains several short films about love.
 In the short film "Together Apart" the duo were portrayed as cupids.
 On 22 May 2014, both singers introduced the film at the Cannes Film Festival.
 Due to their conflict and in keeping with Katina's wishes to not interact with Volkova, both singers had separate interviews with reporters.
 Volkova announced during an interview with the Italian press that the film would be the last collaborative work between her and Katina.
 Despite tensions, a petition dubbed "#tATuComeback" was circulated throughout popular social media websites, such as Facebook and Twitter, in the hopes that the former duo would resolve their conflicts and return with their long-awaited comeback as they had originally planned.

-On 16 May 2016, the duo met publicly again at the 25th anniversary celebration of the children's musical group Neposedy, which both were a part of before the formation of t.A.T.u.
-There, together with the children, Lena sang her song "All Around the World" and together with Julia, everybody sang "Nas Ne Dogonyat” ("Not Gonna Get Us").
+On 19 May 2016, the duo met publicly again at the 25th anniversary celebration of the children's musical group Neposedy, which both were a part of before the formation of t.A.T.u.
+There, together with the children, Katina and Volkova unexpectedly performed "Nas Ne Dogonyat" ("Not Gonna Get Us").
+However, the artists—appearing distant and detached on stage—maintained a noticeable physical and emotional separation, seemingly ignoring each other throughout the event.

-On 7 August 2016, for the 15th anniversary of "Ya Soshla S Uma" being released, a remix video of "Ya Soshla S Uma" was uploaded to the official YouTube channel.
-The audio was a remix by Fly_Dream, and the video contained 'rare footage' of "Ya Soshla S Uma" in HD.

-In October 2017, the official community of t.A.T.u. in VKontakte received a proposal to create a remix contest for rare a cappella demo, which was intended for the third studio album t.A.T.u. «Waste Management».
-For 2 months, different authors from around the world sent their works.
-On 13 August 2018 the video "НАВСЕГДА (Best Remixes) [AUDIO]" was uploaded to the official YouTube channel with 6 remixes: MZ Remix, Fly_Dream Remix, Alexander Davidov Remix, Niko Palonen Щели Remix, Niko Palonen Remix and Niko Palonen Remix instrumental.